1970 24 Hours of Le Mans: Entries

 The Martini Racing customer team also gained some support from Porsche AG, being the other runner of a 917L for Gérard Larrousse/ Willi Kauhsen.
 The spectacular livery of this car was an elaborate scheme of whirls and swoops of green on a blue background.
 The car gained the nickname of the Hippie Car or the Psychedelic Porsche from the team and the media and started the Le Mans tradition of the “art-car” special.
-The final 917 was from British privateer David Piper.
-With Gijs van Lennep as co-driver, they had already proven very competitive through the championship year.
+The final 917 was co-entered by its owner, the Finnish AAW Racing Team, and British privateer David Piper.
+With Gijs van Lennep as driver, that 917 had already proven very competitive through the championship year.

 In June 1969, Enzo Ferrari had sold half of his company to Fiat and that money was able to finance, like Porsche, the construction of the required 25 cars of its new Group 5 car: the Ferrari 512S.
 Based on the 612, Ferrari's Group 7 Can-Am car, it had a 5.0L V12 developing 550 bhp.
 After a victory at Sebring the car had improved reliability and an aerodynamic long-tail version (coda lunga) was built.
 Eight such cars were prepared for Le Mans.
 Four were in the works team, led by their two F1 drivers Jacky Ickx and Clay Regazzoni, paired with hill-climb specialist Peter Schetty and Arturo Merzario respectively.
 Ickx was carrying an injury after escaping from a burning car at the Spanish GP and then suffering a fuel leak at Spa just two weeks ago.
 In the other cars were Le Mans winner Nino Vaccarella with Ignazio Giunti and young F1 drivers Derek Bell and Ronnie Peterson.
 Bell replaced Jean Guichet who had been injured in a road accident and missing his first Le Mans since 1959.

 Ferrari customer teams were also equipped with the 512S.
 Scuderia Filipinetti had three cars led by experienced drivers.
 Mike Parkes/Herbert Müller and Swedes Jo Bonnier/Reine Wisell in longtails; and Italians Gianpiero Moretti/Corrado Manfredini (and his Scuderia Picchio Rosso).
 The North American Racing Team (NART) had two: a longtail driven by Americans Sam Posey/Ronnie Bucknum, and a standard for Helmut Kelleners/Georg Loos (and his Gelo Racing Team).
 Former regulars Ecurie Francorchamps also entered a longtail, returning after a four-year absence.
 There was also an entry for the new Spanish Escuderia Montjuich team who ran the open-top “spyder” variant.

 The only other cars in the big Group 5 class were a pair of Lola T70s.
 However, even with the 5-litre Chevrolet developing almost 500 bhp, they were no longer any match for the Porsches and Ferraris.